newcleo-dev-team/lbh15/docs/source/learn_more.rst

+.. _oxygen control:

 ++++++++++++++
 Oxygen Control
 ++++++++++++++

-In lead and LBE systems, Oxgyen is the most important chemical compound, which results from start-up operations, maintenance services and possibily incidental contaminations (:cite:`Agency2015`).
+In lead and LBE systems, Oxgyen is the most important chemical element, which results from start-up operations, maintenance services and possibily incidental contaminations (:cite:`Agency2015`).
-For the operation of a nuclear lead alloy system, it is thus important to determine the upper and the lower oxygen concentration limits.
+For the operation of a nuclear reactor cooled by a lead alloy, it is thus important to determine the upper and the lower oxygen concentration limits.

 .. _ Oxygen concentration upper limit: